1. What is the minimum investment age?

 25. What does Green Pastures do with my investment?

-Approximately 10% of investment is retained in liquid assets to enable us to meet loan stock repayments, to take buying opportunities and to manage any unforeseen circumstances;
+- Approximately 10% is retained in liquid assets to enable us to meet loan stock repayments, to take buying opportunities and to manage any unforeseen circumstances;

 Administrative expenses, executive pay and marketing are covered by rental and investment income, supplemented from time to time by development profits.
 We have adopted a deliberate policy of investing in a Partner Liaison team to build the business, a process which inevitably takes time to be cost effective.
 It is bearing fruit: CBS is presently growing at about 10% annually and has been hiring more partner liaison staff to expand our coverage.

-Yes it is possible to invest under a power of attorney.
-We would need sight of the original attorney document or a certified copy signed by the solicitor.
-We would need ID evidence from the Attorney and whilst not absolutely necessary it would be helpful for us to create a robust file if ID could be supplied for the investor as well.
+Yes, it is possible to invest under a power of attorney.
+We would need sight of the original attorney document or a certified copy signed by a solicitor.
+We would need ID evidence from the Attorney holder and one item of ID showing the name and address of the investor.
+If necessary, this could be a letter from a care home confirming occupancy,

 28. We would like to invest as a charity or business, how do we complete the application form?

 Please enter the name of your organisation in the first box “Company/ Organisation name" and enter the registered number in the box below.

-In the signature boxes at the bottom of page 1, please enter the names of two directors or trustees, their dates of birth and capacities in which signing.
+In the signature boxes at the bottom of page 1, please enter the names of two directors or trustees; their dates of birth; and their capacities in which signing.
 In the case of a church, the treasurer and senior minister should be the signatories.

-Please comply with the identification requests under the heading “Investments over £5,000” and £100,000 as appropriate in respect of either one signatory.
+Please comply with the identification requests under the heading “Investments over £5,000” and "Investments over £100,000" as appropriate in respect of either one signatory.